Chroanaa/SUPERHERO-SYSTEM/README.md

 ## This project is now working.

-You can check `vanilla-php` branch for old codebase.
+You can check `vanilla-php` branch for old codebase and in terms of new latest project please refer to [our tutorial](./TUTS.md)

 ## Frontend (partial)